zhijieshi/cse3666/misc/digital-logic-software.md

 ## Diagram drawing

+In addition to what are listed below, a lot of drawing software, e.g., Inkscape and TikZ, has libraries for drawing electric/digital circuit.

 * [Diagrams.net](https://app.diagrams.net/).
 Used to be "draw.io".
 Diagram editor in browser.
   Diagram can be saved in cloud or locally.
 It has a library of logic gates.
 The shape of gates is good.